Third fuel tank collapses as helicopters battle Cuban blaze

 Aircraft, firefighters and other specialists and equipment arrived in Cuba from Mexico and Venezuela on Sunday after the island nation asked for help from “friendly countries.”

-Sabines said the teams were preparing an operation to attack the flames with foam, “but this could take a while.”
+Sabines said the teams were preparing an operation to douse the flames with foam, “but this could take a while.”

 – Efforts ‘intensifying’ –

-Some 1,900 people had been evacuated from around the disaster site, officials have said.

-“Work is intensifying to combat the fire,” the Cuban presidency said on Twitter Monday, adding this was a “decisive day” for the effort.
+“Work is intensifying to combat the fire,” the Cuban presidency said on Twitter, adding Monday would be a “decisive day” for the effort.

+Family members of the missing firefighters met President Miguel Diaz-Canel on Sunday at a hotel in Matanzas, where they were given access to doctors and psychologists.

+“My son was doing his duty, he stepped forward,” said the distraught mother of one 19-year-old fireman who was at the depot when the second fuel tank caught fire.

 After the first tank caught fire late Friday, the blaze spread to a second tank by the early hours of Saturday.